robigan/MinecraftPresets/README.md

 # What is this?
-This is my repository for presets of Minecraft Versions I can spin up in MultiMC 5 / ManyM
+This is my repository for presets of Minecraft Versions I can spin up in MultiMC 5 / ManyMC

 ManyMC is recommended for usage with M1/M2 macs